 Continent-continent collisional tectonics: final closure

-Introduction: The basic premise is that continental crust can not subduct, because of its composition and lower density and because it is to thick.
+Introduction: A basic premise is that continental crust can not subduct, because of its composition and lower density and because it is to thick.
 So when all the oceanic crust between two continents is recycled, subducted, the two impinging continents become involved in a different type of convergent plate boundary.
 Instead the continental crust thickens by a variety of mechanisms, creating major mountain belts.
-The mountains are just the erosional signature of a crustal welt that extends deeper to form a crustal root.
+The mountains are the upper , eroding portion of a crustal welt that extends deeper to form a crustal root.
 For every mile of average mountainous elevation over a region, a corresponding root of ≈5 miles typically exists below.
 This is influenced by isostasy and the relative density of continental crust versus mantle density.